-2) Each den gets votes based on the number of members (one vote for every two boys)
+- Each den gets votes based on the number of members (one vote for every two Scouts)

-3) Each den selects a boy representative to vote for them
+- Each den selects a representative from their den to vote for them

-We finished off the night with the boys getting one of the winning candy bars!
-Don't forget to find out if any of your boys have allergies!
-Oh, and I think I’ll grab a candy bar for myself too. 😉
+We finished off the night with the Scouts getting one of the winning candy bars!
+Don't forget to find out if any of your Cub Scouts have allergies!

 Of all the Cub Scout pack meeting themes we've done, this one was the most exciting for me.
-And I think the boys loved it too!
+And I think the Scouts loved it too!

-What activities have you done to teach boys about elections?
+What activities have you done to teach your den or pack about elections?
 Share them in the comments.

 Yours in Scouting,